Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 JSON File for vvas_xboundingbox
 """"""""""""""""""""""""""""""""

 This section describes the JSON file format and configuration parameters for the bounding box acceleration software library.
-The GStreamer vvas_xfilter plug-in used in the inplace mode.
+The GStreamer vvas_xfilter plug-in used in the in-place mode.
 Bounding box and labels are drawn on identified objects on the incoming frame.
 Bounding box functionality is implemented in the libvvas_xboundingbox.so acceleration software library.

 The following example is of a JSON file to pass to the vvas_xfilter.